Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Results

 At the higher salt concentration of 50~mM (Figure~\ref{fig:adsorption_HEWL_comb}e) and otherwise the same simulation conditions as in Figure~\ref{fig:adsorption_HEWL_comb}b, the results remain similar for low HEWL concentrations but differ for higher concentrations.
 The number of adsorbed proteins after 12~$\mathrm{\mu}$s of the simulations at 30~mg$\slash$ml protein concentration is almost half that at 5~mM.
 In contrast, at the lowest protein concentration of 5~mg$\slash$ml, the number of proteins adsorbed at the two salt concentrations is very similar.

 Considering HI between the proteins, as well as between the proteins and the surface (Figure~\ref{fig:adsorption_HEWL_comb}d and f, at 5~mM and 50~mM salt concentration, respectively), the results are similar to those from corresponding simulations with HI neglected (Figure~\ref{fig:adsorption_HEWL_comb}b and e, respectively).
+Furthermore, the simulations shown in Figure~\ref{fig:adsorption_HEWL_comb}d were extended to 30~$\mu$s simulation time (see section~2 of the Supporting Information).
+Whereas the rate of protein adsorption slows and the number of adsorbed proteins levels off, the results show that the adsorption process continues beyond this time scale.